CLaughter/word-guess-game/README.md

 Guessing which letters are in the word will appear in the appropriate location.

+If a letter is required again, you have to enter it.

 An incorrect letter will be listed under “Letters Used”.

 Keystroke letters until you can guess the word or run out of allottable chances.